opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_multiple_files.rst

 Sourcing multiple files within an archive
 -----------------------------------------

-TThis method consists of adding several files at the same time via an archive file, creating a single source for all the added files.
+This method consists of adding several files at the same time via an archive file, creating a single source for all the added files.
 In that case, because only one source is created for all the files, those have to have the same format (see :doc:`Supported formats</publishing_data/01_creating_a_dataset/supported_formats>`).

 .. admonition:: Important
    :class: important